Samuel-HSSP/cmdtube/README.md

                         search YouTube for desired query -d DOWNLOAD, -download DOWNLOAD
-                        the index of the video to download, from the displayed search result.
-It should not be more than the total number of videos from the search result.
+                        the index of the video to download, from the displayed search results.
+It should not be more than the total number of videos from the search results.
                         To download the first video, use 1.
                         Note that it will always download the highest resolution of the video.
 More functionalities will be added later.